algorandfoundation/xGov/Proposals/xgov-102-use-wallet-vue.md

 ## Future Blueprint
 Build the library and publish an NPM package.
+Support new developers usng the library.
+Maintain the library adding new features as per request.

 ## Benefits for the community
 Developers using Vue.js framework will find it easier to build faster UI for algorand.
 More UI developers attracted to the ecosystem.